StarRocks/starrocks/docs/unloading/Export.md

 ## Related parameters

-This section describes some export-related parameters that you can configure in the FEs and brokers.
+This section describes some export-related parameters that you can configure in the FEs of your StarRocks cluster.

-### FE parameters

 - `export_checker_interval_second`: the interval at which export jobs are scheduled.
 The default interval is 5 seconds.
 After you reconfigure this parameter for an FE, you need to restart the FE to make the new parameter setting take effect.